angelaaye/covid19/README.md

 ## Get Preprocessed Data Input

-Run `python data_preprocess.py` to get the csv data input to the linear regression model, which is saved as `data.csv`.
+Run the script `data_preprocess.py` to get the csv data input to the linear regression model, which is saved as `data.csv`.
+For test data on UI claims in July, run `test_data_preprocess.py`.
+For PanelOLS analysis, run the scripts `panelols_data_preprocess.py` to get the data in the desired panel data format.